25 Cognitive Biases That Explain the Irrational Behaviour of Consumers

 Example

-A study by Boston College found that video gamers who used Red Bull-branded race cars were more aggressive and risk-taking.
+A study by Boston College found that video gamers who used Red Bull-branded race cars in a game displayed more aggressive and risk-taking behaviours.
+This shows how powerful branding can be in influencing our actions based on built-in associations.

 23. Recency Effect

-Why do we recall information from the end of a presentation more effectively?
+Why do we remember information from the end of a presentation better?

 Example

-The Recency Effect is the reason why summarising helps in learning.
+The recency effect is also the reason why summarising is useful for learning.

 24. Salience Bias

-Why do we find it hard to resist cake?
+Why do we find it so hard to resist cake?

 Example

-Research shows that most people enjoy the immediate feeling of a warm shower, but few think about how much energy and water it involves.
+Research shows that people enjoy the immediate comfort of a warm shower, but rarely think about the energy and water consumption.

 25. Spotlight Effect